 - Advanced training of medical staff from surrounding areas and medical electives placements

 Medical Electives Uganda

 Volunteers from around the world have worked within the rural setting of Ruhanga in south-west Uganda for a number of years helping develop community projects that support young people and their families establish a better future.
-The projects to date include a successful development school, now attended by over four hundred local children, workshops and a gravity well bringing clean, piped water into the community.
+The projects to date include a successful development school, now attended by over five hundred local children, workshops and a gravity well bringing clean, piped water into the community.

-However many Ugandans( 42%) still live on the land and, as of 2011, Uganda ranked in 161st place out of 187 countries in terms the three basic dimensions of human development; health, education and income, placing Uganda below the regional average for sub-Saharan Africa as the graph below shows.
 When you volunteer at Uganda Lodge this is the rural type of community you will be working within.
 Few have access to money, almost none have access to electricity or water in their homes, homes are lit by candle but there is a warmth and spirit often lacking in so called ‘developed’ communities.
 Why not visit our project and experience it for yourself?